nzbin/magnify/README.md

+> [!WARNING]
-> ⚠️ Attention!
-This repository will be maintained just in small iteration.
+> This repository will be maintained just in small iteration.
 The plugin is easy to use, but its customization can be troublesome.
-To improve plugin's flexibility, I made another repository [PhotoViewer](https://github.com/nzbin/photoviewer) which is the enhanced version of Magnify.
+To improve the plugin's flexibility, I made another repository [PhotoViewer](https://github.com/nzbin/photoviewer) which is the enhanced version of Magnify.

 # Magnify